SNB-Cs-Ds/hpc_projects/project_2_MPI_Quick-Sort/ReadMe.md

 The source codes for strong and weak scalling experiments are available [here](https://github.com/behrooz/FHPC-units/blob/main/report.pdf).

 ## Usage:
-1. Compile the code with MPI support (`mpicc mpi-strong-qsort.c -o mpi-strong-qsort.x`).
+1. Compile the code with MPI support (`mpicc mpi-strong-quicksort.c -o mpi-strong-quicksort.x`).
-2. Run the executable with desired number of MPI processes (`mpirun -np <num_processes> ./mpi-strong-qsort.x`).
+2. Run the executable with desired number of MPI processes (`mpirun -np <num_processes> ./mpi-strong-quicksort.x`).
 3. View the execution time in seconds for sorting the dataset.

 ## Example:
-To sort a dataset of size 100,000 using 4 MPI processes: `mpirun -np 4 ./mpi-strong-qsort.x`.
+To sort a dataset of size 100,000 using 4 MPI processes: `mpirun -np 4 ./mpi-strong-quicksort.x`.

 ## Slurm:
 The slurm for strong and weak scalling experiments are available [here](https://github.com/behrooz/FHPC-units/blob/main/report.pdf).